hehagsv-team/java/assignments/varun/javaMail/readMe.txt

 ----------------------------------------------------------------------
 It is need to set some properties on java code like:

-mail.smtp.auth --> defines weather authentication is needed for the email server For example:
+mail.smtp.auth --> defines whether authentication is needed for the email server For example:
 For Gmail, it is mandatory having a username and password to login ("mail.smtp.auth", "true");